oscarbutler/restaurant/README.md

 - HTML is used to make the main structure of the pages
 - CSS is used to decorate and style all the different pages.
 - Javascript is used to create interactive section in the website
+- Django is the framework of python that was used.
 - Bootstrap was also used to create an interactive website.
 - Elephant Sql was used in order to host the database and store the data we will recieve.
 - Heroku was the website that was used in order to deploy the website.